 ‘FIGHT OR FLIGHT’

 In general, students with TS have a heightened response to their environment.
 When a situation arises that increases a student’s anxiety, adrenalin may rise resulting in a fight or flight response.
 Developing a plan which assists in recognizing when anxiety is increasing and an acceptable plan to decrease anxiety can be important.
 As an example, a 9th-grade student frequently became easily overwhelmed and responded by leaving the school property.
 A plan was devised which allowed him to sit next to the door in classes where this occurred more frequently.
 He worked on recognizing when anxiety was beginning to increase and was permitted to slip out to get a drink of water and return after 3 or 4 minutes without disrupting the class environment.
 Helene Walisever, Ph.D., Clinical Psychologist and members of Tourette Education Advisory Board provides this resource regarding managing anxiety in school.

 DIFFICULTIES WITH TRANSITIONS

-For the student with TS and additional anxiety, transition difficulties can be exacerbated.
-Transition strategies can be written into the IEP for teachers to follow.
-If a strategy has not been established, the current teacher may need to experiment with different ways of preparing the student for approaching transitions.
+Often individuals with Tourette have problems with transitions.
+This is particularly true of those who are internally driven to complete the current task.
+For the student with Tourette and obsessive-compulsive behaviors, transition difficulties can be exacerbated.
+Transition strategies can be written into the IEP for teachers to support.
+If a strategy hasn’t yet been established or is not being successful, experimenting with different ways of preparing the student for approaching transitions can be helpful.

 BEHAVIORS THAT ARE DIFFERENT AT HOME AND SCHOOL